shashwatgoswami/klickinterview/README.md

 1. Run - npm install in OnlineDictionary directory.
 2. Run  - npm run start in OnlineDictionary directory.
+3. If the browser does not open automatically, open a browser and navigate to http://localhost:1234 to use the app.

 ## Simple User Database